mchesler613/django_adventures/model_and_views.md

   def meetings_today(self):
     return self.meeting_set.filter(participants__name=self.name).filter(date=date.today())
 ```
-By encapsulating calls to the [Django Model QuerySet API](https://docs.djangoproject.com/en/3.1/ref/models/querysets/) within the model as much as possible, we promote modularity and code reuse.
+By encapsulating calls to the [Django Model QuerySet API](https://docs.djangoproject.com/en/3.1/ref/models/querysets/) within the model as much as possible, we promote modularization and code reuse.
 Remember that adding methods to a Django model does not require any database migration as doing so doesn't affect the database schema at all.

 Notice also the statement, `assert False`, that is commented in the code sample above.
 This statement is useful for debugging and will display traceback information on your browser even if there is no error.
 You can obtain the `context` information that is passed from the view to the template in the traceback.